What do you mean, Intermediary?

 How do they work?

-Intermediaries work as a sort of messenger between us (Acast) and the podcatcher (like Apple, Spotify, Deezer, Stitcher, Amazon, etc.), and they become a go between (that little prefix sure does a lot of work).
+Intermediaries work as a sort of messenger between us (Acast) and the podcatcher (like Apple, Spotify, Deezer, Amazon, etc.), and they become a go-between.

 Sounds good, so what's the catch?